-- 6.1 If an allegation is made in good faith, but it is not confirmed by the investigation, no action will be taken against the employee making the allegation.
-If, however, an allegation is made that is fictitious, malicious or for personal gain, action may be taken against the employee in accordance with either Council's Disciplinary Procedure. - 6.2 As an employee of either Council you are also given legal protection by the Public Interest Disclosure Act 1998.
-If you make what is known as a "qualifying disclosure" under the 1998 Act to your employer or certain other persons/bodies, and you act reasonably and in good faith, it will be unlawful for either Council to subject you to any detriment (such as denial of promotion or withdrawal of a training opportunity), or to dismiss you, because of the disclosure.

-6.3 Compensation may be awarded to you by an Employment Tribunal if either Council breaches the 1998 Act, following a successful claim for 'detrimental treatment'.
+- 6.1 If an allegation is made in the reasonable belief that it is in the public interest to make it, but it is not confirmed by the investigation, no action will be taken against the employee making the allegation. - 6.2 As an employee of either Council you are also given legal protection by the Public Interest Disclosure Act 1998 as amended.
+If you make what is known as a "qualifying disclosure" under the 1998 Act to your employer or certain other persons/bodies, and you act reasonably and in the belief that you are acting in pursuance of the public interest, it will be unlawful for your employing Council to subject you to any detriment (such as denial of promotion or withdrawal of a training opportunity), or to dismiss you, because of the disclosure. - 6.3 Compensation may be awarded to you by an Employment Tribunal if either Council breaches the 1998 Act, following a successful claim for 'detrimental treatment'.